Warriors vs. Cavaliers Preview: NBA Finals Odds, Analysis, Game 4 Betting Pick

 Why the Warriors can cover the spread

 The Warriors turned in a nearly identical Game 3 performance on Wednesday, rallying for a 110-102 victory behind a career playoff-high 43 points from Kevin Durant.

 Last year, Durant scored 31 points and hit a long three-pointer in the final minute that served as the dagger in a 118-113 win at Cleveland, and he did the same exact thing this time.

-Golden State was able to overcome a poor shooting night from Stephen Curry, who scored just 11 points on 3-of-16 attempts - including 1-of-10 from three-point range - along with a triple-double from LeBron James to win and cover the spread thanks to Durant.
+Golden State was able to overcome a poor shooting night from Stephen Curry, who scored just 11 points on 3-of-16 attempts—including 1-of-10 from three-point range—along with a triple-double from LeBron James to win and cover the spread thanks to Durant.

 Why the Cavaliers can cover the spread

 The Cavaliers were in this same situation a year ago and blew out the Warriors despite 35 points from Durant, who went on to win NBA Finals MVP honors.

 The difference last year was team defense, as they held Golden State's other four starters to 16 points or less, with the backcourt of Stephen Curry and Klay Thompson combining for 27 on 8-of-24 shooting, including 6-of-19 from beyond the three-point arc.

 Cleveland played well defensively against Curry and Thompson in Game 3, holding them to a total of 21 points on 7-of-27 shooting (3-of-15 on three-pointers), but five other Warriors had eight points or more in addition to them and Durant.
 A better effort on D could get the Cavaliers a W.